 - The line segments used to find the Steiner point will meet the Brocard circle in three separate points.
 These points from the vertices of the Brocard triangle which is similar to ΔABC and is circumscribed by the Brocard circle. - Consider the angles a,b,c at the respective vertices A,B,C of ΔABC.
 The Brocard angle α is defined by cot(α) = cot(a) + cot(b) + cot(c).
 Take the three rays formed from the sides of ΔABC and rotate them clockwise by α.
 These will intersect on the Brocard circle at a so-called Brocard point X. Similarly, take the three rays formed from the sides of ΔABC and rotate them clockwise by α.
-These will intersect on the Brocard circle at another so-called Brocard point Y. Then X, Y, and the symmedian point form a second Brocard triangle circumscribed by the Brocard circle and also similar to ΔABC. - A so-called set of three rose circles can be formed from each vertex of $\triangle ABC$ by forming the circle that is tangent to a different side of the triangle there.
-These Rose circles will all intersect at one of the Brocard points.
+These will intersect on the Brocard point the Brocard circle at a so-called Brocard point the sides of ΔABC and rotate them clockwise by α.
+These will intersect on the Brocard circle at an other so-called Brocard point Y. Then X, Y, and the symmedian point form a second Brocard triangle circumscribed by the Brocard circle and also similar to $\triangle ABC$.

-- A second set of Rose circles can be formed from each side and vertex of ΔABC.
+- A so-called set of three rose circles can be formed from each vertex of $\triangle ABC$ by forming the circle that is tangent to a different side of the triangle there.
+These Rose circles will all intersect at one of the Brocard points. - A second set of Rose circles can be formed from each side and vertex of △ABC.
 For each side take the perpendicular bisector of that side along with the perpendicular from another side through one of the vertices that make up that side.
 These pair of lines will meet at the center of this second rose circle.
 These three Rose circles will all intersect at the other Brocard point on the Brocard circle. - Triangle $\triangle ABC$ and the two Brocard triangles all have the same centroid.